 Technical Analysis of the Vulnerability

 The core issue stems from flaws in Parallels Desktop’s code signing verification mechanism.
-Despite a security patch released in September 2024, researchers have demonstrated that the implemented fixes can be bypassed through two different attack vectors, leaving systems vulnerable to privilege escalation attacks.
+Despite a security patch released in September 2024, researchers demonstrated that the implemented fixes can be bypassed through two different attack vectors, leaving systems vulnerable to local privilege escalation attacks.

 TOCTOU Exploit Method

 The first exploitation technique leverages a Time-of-Check to Time-of-Use (TOCTOU) vulnerability within the createinstallmedia utility.
 An attacker can exploit the time gap between signature verification and actual file execution to substitute legitimate files with malicious code, ultimately achieving root-level access to the system.
+This method works across all affected Parallels Desktop versions.

 do_repack_manual Function Vulnerability